-In May, Glen will be packing up and moving to Lincoln, Nebraska with his wife, Lisa, their son Eli.
-There, Glen will pursue his Ph.D. at the University of Nebraska with former Badger Dr. Bill Kreuser.
-I know Glen and Bill will do some really great work together and make us proud.
-We will be sad to see Glen leave Wisconsin, but are excited for him and his family on their new adventure.
+Last May, Glen packed up and moved to Lincoln, Nebraska with his wife, Lisa, their son Eli.
+There, Glen is pursuing his Ph.D. at the University of Nebraska with former Badger Dr. Bill Kreuser.
+I know Glen and Bill are doing some really great work together and making us proud.